MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			added entering biped unit seats
   * ADD			disableVehicleRemapper setting, along with a vehicle_remapper_enabled script function, to turn off the PC's vehicle respawning nonsense
   * FAIX [69]	object_data_get_real logic will no longer cause exceptions
+  * FIX			fixed detail objects not being drawn when using os shader extensions

 === Version 3.1 ===
   * PATCH		project_yellow_globals tag features new flag for forcing the game to use 'stun jumping penalty' instead of 'turning penalty' in the engine's biped jump code